 PRE-SCHEDULING AND COORDINATION ACTIVITIES

 5.1 Designation of Energy Coordinators.
 Each Party shall designate a responsible person to act as Energy Coordinator.
 Each Party may replace its designated Energy Coordinator but only with the consent of the other Party (not to be unreasonably withheld, conditioned or delayed).
 Each Party shall also designate at least one back-up Energy Coordinator in the same manner as the Energy Coordinator.
 The Parties shall diligently provide contact information regarding availability, telephone, pager and telecopy information.
 A control room or hourly desk direct line may serve as a back-up Energy Coordinator.
-The Energy Coordinators shall meet or otherwise communicate as frequently as the Parties deem reasonably necessary and desirable to assure the coordination of the performance of the Facility with the marketing and sale of Product.
+The Energy Coordinators shall meet or otherwise communicate as frequently as the Parties deem reasonably necessary and desirable to assure the coordination of the performance of each Facility, and, to the maximum extent possible, as to any power generation facility identified with a Resource, with the marketing and sale of Product.

 5.2 Pre-scheduling and Updates.
 Each Business Day preceding a day on which a Transaction is contemplated, Customer's Energy Coordinators shall, as soon as possible but no later than 7:00 a.m.
 [CPT][EPT], notify EPMI of the estimated schedule of Available Energy and the Customer Product Price for Product available at the Delivery Point for sale beginning at HE 0100 [CPT][EPT] the next day or days set forth in such schedule.
 Further, Customer's Energy Coordinators shall, as necessary throughout such Business Day and the day(s) of delivery, provide all reasonably necessary relevant information to EPMI's Energy Coordinator regarding any operational circumstances that could or may affect the delivery of Product.

 5.3 Other Coordination.
-Each Business Day preceding a day on which a Transaction is contemplated, the Energy Coordinators for each Party will communicate on such issues as market conditions, Facility availability, and maintenance.
-EPMI shall make recommendations to Customer concerning the economic dispatching of the Facility and the possible sale of Product from the Facility.
+Each Business Day preceding a day on which a Transaction is contemplated, the Energy Coordinators for each Party will communicate on such issues as market conditions, availability, and maintenance of each Facility and power generation facility otherwise identified with a Resource.
+EPMI shall make recommendations to Customer concerning the economic dispatching of each Facility and power generation facility otherwise identified with a Resource and the possible sale of Product therefrom.
 Customer acknowledges that EPMI’s obligation to provide market information to Customer is limited to EPMI’s current bid/offer information that is provided to other market participants via Enron OnLine.
 At Customer’s request, EPMI will arrange for Customer to have access to Enron Online in order to facilitate access to this information.

-5.4 Sales From Facility.
-Sale of Product from the Facility shall be consistent with the characteristics and limitations of the Facility, including without limitation the Available Energy of the Facility, Prudent Operating Practices, the outage schedule of the Facility (when communicated by Customer), legal and regulatory and transmission service provider requirements.
+5.4 Sales From a Facility.
+Sale of Product from each Facility and power generation facility otherwise identified with a Resource shall be consistent with the characteristics and limitations of such Facility or other facility, including without limitation the Available Energy of the Facility, Prudent Operating Practices, the outage schedule of the Facility or other facility (when communicated by Customer), legal and regulatory and transmission service provider requirements.

 ARTICLE 6